Medically reviewed by Drugs.com. Last updated on Jul 15, 2020.

 Concerns related to adverse effects:

 • Cardiopulmonary arrest: [US Boxed Warning]: Cardiopulmonary arrest and/or sudden death occurred in a small percentage of patients treated with necitumumab in combination with gemcitabine and cisplatin.
 Monitor serum electrolytes closely, including serum magnesium, potassium, and calcium, with aggressive replacement when warranted during and after necitumumab administration.
 Continue electrolyte monitoring for at least 8 weeks after the last dose.
-Some cardiopulmonary events were fatal; many of those patients had comorbid conditions (including a history of coronary artery disease, hypomagnesemia, COPD, and/or hypertension).
-Patients with significant coronary artery disease, MI within 6 months, uncontrolled hypertension or uncontrolled heart failure were excluded from the squamous cell non-small cell lung cancer study.
+Some cardiopulmonary events were fatal; many of those patients had comorbid conditions (including a history of coronary artery disease, hypomagnesemia, chronic obstructive pulmonary disease, and/or hypertension).
+Patients with significant coronary artery disease, MI within 6 months, uncontrolled hypertension or uncontrolled heart failure were excluded from the squamous cell non-small cell lung cancer (NSCLC) study.

-• Dermatologic toxicity: Dermatologic toxicity, including rash, dermatitis anceiform, acne, dry skin, pruritus, generalized rash, skin fissures, maculo-papular rash, and/or erythema occurs commonly; may be severe.
+• Dermatologic toxicity: Dermatologic toxicity, including rash, dermatitis acneiform, acne, dry skin, pruritus, generalized rash, skin fissures, maculo-papular rash, and/or erythema occurs commonly; may be severe.
 Skin toxicity usually developed within the first 2 weeks of treatment and resolved within 17 weeks after onset.
 May require treatment interruption, dose reduction, or discontinuation.
 Patients should minimize exposure to the sun.

 • Hypomagnesemia: [US Boxed Warning]: Hypomagnesemia occurred in a majority of patients receiving necitumumab in combination with gemcitabine and cisplatin; hypomagnesemia was severe in one-fifth of patients.
 Monitor for hypomagnesemia, hypocalcemia, and hypokalemia prior to each dose of necitumumab during treatment and for at least 8 weeks following completion of necitumumab.
 Withhold necitumumab for Grade 3 or 4 electrolyte abnormalities.
 Replete electrolytes as appropriate.
 May resume treatment when hypomagnesemia and related electrolyte abnormalities are improved to grade 2 or lower.
 The median time to development of hypomagnesemia was 6 weeks after treatment initiation.